The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 AI units produced by spawners are logically and behaviorally grouped together by the engine into collections known as squads.
 From within the spawn logic of the spawner, a squad label can be set.
 All units produced by the spawner are tagged by the set label, allowing Forgers to reference squads of AI units from within a script brain without requiring a direct reference to the squad or spawner object.

-Once a squad is spawned, the individual units making up the squad can be scripted in a script or mode brain to join a different squad by changing its squad label.
+Once a squad is spawned, the individual units making up the squad can be scripted in a script or mode brain to later join a different squad by changing its squad label.
+Multiple spawners can produce AI Units for the same squad.
+Because squad labels are limited to the military phonetic alphabet, this means that Forge supports the creation and manipulation of 26 unique squads.
+However, the engine supports a maximum of 32 campaign AI units in a match so reaching the limit of 26 squads is an edge case and should be rare.

 ### Unique Properties